-Lisbon is a beautiful city.
-Bathed in the sunlight and the breeze of Atlantic Ocean, it is a city of many faces and secrets.
+Lisbon, the capital of Portugal, is a beautiful city.
+Bathed in the sunlight and the breeze of the Atlantic Ocean, it is a city of many faces and secrets.
 Old, new, tradition, innovation, happiness, nostalgia, sadness, culture, fun, taste all are blended in a unique way that creates a unique city.
 Here are 8 things you must do if you are visiting Lisbon, Lisboa for the locals, for the first time in order to feel the vibe of this city.

 1. Visit Belem : Belem is a spacious green suburb at the mouth of river Tagus, where the caravels set sail on their voyages to discover new worlds.
 Belem is linked with Portugal’s Golden Age of discoveries and three major sights of the city are located here.
 Mosteiro dos Jeronimos, Torre de Belem and Monument to the Discoveries are all related to the history of the great Portuguese explorers, such Vasco da Gama, Pedro Alvares Cabral, Fernao Magalhaes (Magellan) and many more.